 It's always a sure sign that things are not going according to plan when some person or organisation starts boasting about their alleged past successes.
 And so we come to the BANES 'Bragging Wagons' - those little white vans emblazoned with the cheap blue and green council logo and a series of banners exclaiming everything from 'Safest roads in Britain' to 'We put a man on the moon'.

-When someone tells you how good they are, what it really means that they've made a pigs ear of things and they're hoping to divert your attention away from the Great Balls-Up.
+When someone tells you how good they are, what it really means is that they've made a pigs ear of things and they're hoping to divert your attention away from the Great Balls-Up.
 When someone really is successful they don't ever need to tell you because you already know.
 A good reputation speaks for itself.
 Let's consider, for example, Manchester United F.C.
 They don't drive around in cute little vehicles with slogans on the side telling you what they've achieved.
 Love them or loathe them, they're pretty damn good at winning football matches, and with it, shiny trophies and riches.
 'Nuff said.

 How about we propose a Year Of Honesty for 2010, where our much-maligned council put some home truths on the side of their vehicles.
 If nothing else, it'll give us all a good laugh to know we're in the unsafest hands in the business, and that they know we know they're crap.